sparkletron/C89_pthread_ring_buffer/README.md

   - 1.3.0 - Added private blocking check method to the blocking read/write.
   - 1.2.0 - Code cleanup, added const.
   - 1.1.0 - Added timed wait_until to blocking read/write.

+## BUGS
+  - There is a segfault bug when the size is too large (unsigned long should have no issue v1.5.2), need to convert back to unsigned, (v1.5.1) and test test test till its found.

 ## Requirements
   - GCC